top of page

 DRYAD GOLD MEDAL

-Flowering later than Gold Sovereign, and with rounder and fuller flowers, this cultivar shares the same vigorous habit, is quick to increase and very free flowering.
+Dryad Gold Medal is an ideal yellow to carry on the season from Gold Sovereign, flowering later, and with rounder and fuller flowers, this cultivar shares the same vigorous habit, is quick to increase and very free flowering.
+Flowering at 15cm, it has the typical extra-long ovary of the Dryad Gold group.
+The outer segments are smoother, broader and more cupped than Gold Sovereign.

 Flowering height 15cm.
 Scapes upright to arching, flower length including ovary 40mm.
 Leaves at flowering time 7x70mm, glaucous, spreading.
 Pedicel almost straight, two thirds as long as the spathe.
 'Claw' 4mm long.
 Ovary yellow, cylindrical, one third the length of the outer segments.
 Outer segments smoother, broader and more cupped than Gold Sovereign.
 Inner segments with yellow inverted V to 40% of the length.